AdobeDocs/experience-manager-65.de-DE/help/assets/indesign.md

 * Einen Proxy Worker zum Definieren und Verwalten einer bestimmten Aufgabe.
 These can cover a wide variety of tasks; for example, using an [!DNL InDesign Server] to process files.

 To fully upload files to [!DNL Experience Manager Assets] that you have created with [!DNL Adobe InDesign] a proxy is used.
 This uses a proxy worker to communicate with the [!DNL Adobe InDesign Server], where [scripts](https://www.adobe.com/devnet/indesign/documentation.html#idscripting) are run to extract metadata and generate various renditions for [!DNL Experience Manager Assets].
-The proxy worker enables the two-way communication between the [!DNL InDesign Server] and the [!DNL Experience Manager] instance(s) in a cloud configuration.
+The proxy worker enables the two-way communication between the [!DNL InDesign Server] and the [!DNL Experience Manager] instances in a cloud configuration.

 >[!NOTE]
 >